Treating Children with Cancer

 Treatment for childhood cancer is based mainly on the type and stage (extent) of the cancer.
-The main types of treatment used for childhood cancers are:
+The main types of treatment used for childhood cancer are:

 Some types of childhood cancers might be treated with high-dose chemotherapy followed by a stem cell transplant.
-Newer types of treatment, such as targeted therapy drugs and immunotherapy, have also shown promise in treating some childhood cancers.
-Often, more than one of type of treatment is used.
+Newer types of treatmt, such as targeted therapy drugs and immunotherapy, have also shown promise in treating some childhood cancers.
+Often more than one type of treatment is used.

-For detailed information on how a certain type of childhood cancer is treated, see our information on that specific cancer type.
+For detailed information on how a certain type of childhood cancer is treated, see our information on that specific type of cancer.

 The cancer treatment team

 Children with cancer and their families have special needs that can best be met at children’s cancer centers.
-Treatment of childhood cancer in these centers is coordinated by a team of experts who know the unique needs of children with cancer and their families.
+Treatment of childhood cancer in theses centers is coordinated by a team of experts who know the differences between adult and childhood cancers, as well as the unique needs of children with cancer and their families.
 This team usually includes: